-Why?
-People in the company need to get together, compare notes and discuss your interview after.
+People in the company need to find time to meet, compare notes and discuss your interview after you’ve left.
 Even if just one person met with you, they’ll probably share their thoughts with their team, their boss, HR, etc.

 And they need to compare you against the other candidates they’re considering.
 So it always takes some time to do that too.

-Now that you know the typical wait time after an interview, here are a few things can make it take longer than usual, or result in you not hearing feedback for more than one week, so let’s look at those reasons now…
+Now that you know the typical wait time after an interview, here are a few things can make it take longer than usual, or result in you not hearing feedback for more than one week…

 Let’s address the most obvious reason a candidate has to wait a long time for feedback first.
 There’s a chance the company isn’t interested.
 And they don’t have the decency to let you know promptly (not cool, I know!)

 But like I mentioned earlier, there are a whole lot of reasons that DON’T mean you’re out of the running for the job.
 So keep that in mind, and let’s look at other reasons it takes a long time to hear back after an interview.